byu-cs-236-classroom-templates/project-1/README.md

 The first step is to clone the repository created by GitHub Classroom when the assignment was accepted in a sensible directory.
 In the vscode terminal, `git clone <URL>` where `<URL>` is the one from GitHub Classroom after accepting the assignment.
 Or open a new vscode window, select _Clone Git Repository_, and paste the link they get when they hover over the "<> Code ▼" and copy the url

 There is no need to install any vscode extensions.
 These should all still be present and active from the previous project.
-You do need to create the virtual environment, install the package, and install pre-commit.
-For a reminder to how that is done, see on [learningsuite.byu.edu](https://learningsuite.byu.edu) _Content_ &rarr; _Projects_ &rarr; _Projects Cheat Sheet_
+You do need to create the virtual environment and install the package.For a reminder to how that is done, see on [learningsuite.byu.edu](https://learningsuite.byu.edu) _Content_ &rarr; _Projects_ &rarr; _Projects Cheat Sheet_.
+When done there should be a `project1` executable that is run from the command line in an integrated terminal.

-  * Create a virtual environment
-  * Install the package in edit mode: `pip install --editable ".[dev]"`
-  * Install pre-commit: `pre-commit install`

-The above should result in a `project1` executable that is run from the command line in an integrated terminal.
 As before, be sure the integrated terminal is in the virtual environment

-### WARNING

-  * Be sure that the `conda` environment is not active when setting up the project.
-It's active when there is a `(base)` annotation next to the terminal prompt.
-The `conda deactivate` command will exit that environment.
-  * Be sure the Python version is at least 3.11 -- `python --version`.
-  * Open the project folder in vscode when working on the project, and not a folder above it or below it, otherwise the paths for the pass-off tests will not work -- the common error is _"no project2 module found"_.
-  * Be sure that vscode is using the virtual environment in the project folder: choose `Python Select Interpreter` from the command pallette and select the Python in the `.venv` folder -- its usually the first option if vscode opened that folder as the workspace.

 ## Files